A corneal abrasion is a superficial scratch on the protective, clear ‘window’ at the front of your eye, otherwise known as the cornea.

 - Pain medicine

-- Soft, bandage contact lens to make your eye more comfortable while it heals.
+- Soft, bandage contact lens to make your eye more comfortable while it heals

 In severe corneal abrasions, your doctor may tape your eye shut and have you wear a patch over your eye to stop light from affecting it.

-Other tips for healing from eye scratches include:
+Tips for healing from eye scratches include:

-- Wear sunglasses to reduce discomfort caused by sunlight.
+- Wear sunglasses to reduce discomfort caused by sunlight

 Summary